Tax offsets are amounts subtracted directly from your tax payable. Tax offsets are also referred to as tax rebates.

 Low Income Tax Offset (“LITO”)

 The purpose of the LITO is prevent low income earners paying tax.
 It effectively lifts the minimum tax threshold.
+For the years 2018-19 to 2022-23 it is combined with the Low and Middle Income Earners tax Offset (LMITO).

 Medical Expenses Tax Offset

 This is a 20% offset (10% from 1 July 2012 for higher income earners) provides tax relief for taxpayers with high medical expense to claim in their tax return.
+From 1 July 2013 to 30 June 2019 the claim is being phased out, and will be repealed from 1 July 2019.

 Private Health Insurance Tax Offset (rebate)